 1. Length of ownership

-How long have you owned the property?
-18 years 6 months
+How long have you owned the prop perty?
+Not a current owner, property was late fathers

 2. Council tax

-Which Council Tax band is your prop erty in?
-F
+Which Council Tax band is your pro operty in?
+E

 3. Parking

-What are the arrangements for parking (Please tick all that apply)
+What are the arrangements for part (Please tick all that apply) Garage king at your property?
+Yes

-Garage Yes

 Allocated parking space No

 • Driveway Yes

 Shared parking No

-On street Yes
+On street No

 Resident permit No

 Metered Parking No

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conspecial architectural or historical into which it is desirable to preserve or en erest, the character or appea ea of No rance of

-5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
+Is your property in a designated Conservation Area (that is an area of No special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+140 5.
+Listed buildings • Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6.
-Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes If you have answered yes, please describe below the changes which you have made: Took down a wall to create dining kitchen (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+Alterations/additions/extensions • a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
+Yes If you have answered yes, please describe below the changes which you have made: Small sun room added to the property. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
 No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
-Yes (ii) Did this work involve any changes to the window or door openings?
-No (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicitor or estate agent.
-3 back dormer windows replaced recently.
-Patio doors and downstairs bathroom window replaced 10+ years ago 7.
+No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? (ii) Did this work involve any changes to the window or door openings? (iii) Please describe the changes made to the windows doors, or patio doors approximate dates when the work was completed): (with Please give any guarantees which you received for this work to your solicito agent. r or estate 7.
 Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
 Yes

-(Examples: gas-fired, solid fu ıel, electric storage heati ng, gas warm air).
-Gas, combi If you have answered yes, ple If you have answered yes, please answer the three questions below: i) When was your central heating system or partial central heating system installed?
-Boiler 2 years ago (ish) (ii) Do you have a maintenand ce contract for the centra I heating system?
-Yes If you have answered yes, please give details of the company with which you have a maintenance contract: British Gas (iii) When was your maintena (Please provide the month ar ved? ?
-8. Energy Performance Certification Energy Performance Certificate Does your property have an I than 10 years old?
-Energy Performance Cert ificate which is less No 9.
+If you have answered yes or (Examples: gas-fired, solid fu Gas combi boiler If you have answered yes, ple i) When was your central heating system or partial central heating system installed?
+2013 (ii) Do you have a maintenance ce contract for the ce ntral heating system?
+No If you have answered yes, ple you have a maintenance con e company with which (iii) When was your maintena (Please provide the month ar enewed?
+3. Energy Performance Certification ate Does your property have an Energy Performance Certificate which is less than 10 years old?
+No ).
 Issues that may have affected your property a.
-Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
-No If you have answered yes, is the damage the subject of any outstanding insurance claim? b.
-Are you aware of the existence ce of asbestos in your pr operty?
-No If you have answered yes, please give details: 10.
+Has there been any storm, flo property while you have own ctural damage to the No If you have answered yes, is the damage the subject of any outstanding insurance claim? ) .
+Are you aware of the existen ce of asbestos in you r property?
+No If you have answered yes, ple ease give details: 10.
 Services a.
-Please tick which services ar supplier: e connected to your prop perty and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes British Gas Water mains or private water supply Yes Scottish Water Electricity Yes British Gas
+Please tick which services ar supplier: e connected to your property and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes Ovo Water mains or private water supply Electricity Yes Ovo